 Dr. Ingrid Söchting has been instrumental in developing CBT group therapy program for depression, obsessive-compulsive disorder, generalized anxiety disorder, panic disorder, social anxiety, and posttraumatic stress disorder, as well as interpersonal therapy (IPT) groups for later life depression.
-She supervises and teaches CBT and IPT to psychology and psychiatry residents, coordinates the CBT program for the UBC Psychiatry program, and is a clinical associate professor in the UBC Department of Psychiatry.
+She supervises and teaches CBT and IPT to psychology and psychiatry residents, coordinates the CBT program for the UBC Psychiatry program, and is a clinical professor in the UBC Department of Psychiatry.

 Dr. Ingrid Söchting is a Canadian-Certified CBT therapist and a Certified Group Therapist of the American Group Psychotherapy Association.

 Clinical research interests include outcome evaluations of CBT and IPT group therapy including for Asian immigrants, the role of patients’ expectations for group therapy, predictors of success in group therapy, dropout rates, impact of alexithymia on psychotherapy outcome, competency standards for specialized cognitive and behaviour therapy for obsessive-compulsive disorder (OCD), and bridging the gap between science and practice of psychotherapy.

 Söchting, I. Cognitive Behavioral Group Therapy: Challenges and Opportunities.
 John Wiley and Sons, Ltd. (2014).
 Purchase